tomkep/jwasm/Readme.txt

         opcode "leave".
       - expressions '<reg> == 0' and 'reg != 0' will generate code
         'or <reg>,<reg>' instead of 'cmp <reg>,0'.
+      - if invoke must extend an argument's size from word to dword, register eax remains unchanged.

     -zlc, -zld, -zlf, -zls: these options reduce size of the output module.
      They might be useful if lots of - small - modules are to be assembled